 The update includes in vitro neutralisation data showing that there is a greater than 1000-fold reduction in susceptibility for the COVID-19 variant BA.4.6 with Evusheld and data from the CDC in the US currently shows that BA4.6 represents 12.8% of the circulating variants of concern.

-The FDA press release also adds that ‘the use of Evusheld is not a substitute for COVID-19 vaccination and individuals for whom COVID-19 vaccination is recommended should get vaccinated.’
+The FDA also adds that ‘the use of Evusheld is not a substitute for COVID-19 vaccination and individuals for whom COVID-19 vaccination is recommended should get vaccinated.’
 Despite this the FDA continues to recommend Evusheld as an appropriate option for pre-exposure prophylaxis to prevent COVID-19, in combination with other preventative measures like getting vaccinated and boosted as recommended.
 This is because Evusheld still offers protection against many of the currently circulating variants and may offer protection against future variants.

 13th January 2022